LCQck/Final-Year-Project/README.md

 # Final-Year-Project

-## Overview
+## Introduction

-This repository contains the code, data, and documentation for the Final Year Project of Changqing Lin, focusing on stock prediction using various CNN-MLP models.
-The project is part of the requirements for the Financial Technology program at Nanyang Technological University.
+This repository contains the code and related materials for my final year project, which focuses on predicting stock prices using various convolutional neural network (CNN) and multi-layer perceptron (MLP) models.
+The project is part of my dissertation work for my graduation thesis.

 ## Project Structure
 The repository is organized into the following directories:

-- **Dataset**: Contains the stock data used for model training and evaluation.
+- `Dataset`: Contains the stock data used for training and testing the models.
+- `Dissertation`: Includes the dissertation document detailing the research, methodology, results, and conclusions.
-- **Dissertation**: Includes the various sections of the dissertation document.
+- `Experimental Results`: Contains the results of various experiments conducted during the project.
-- **Experimental Results**: Stores the results from different model experiments.
-- **Model**: Contains the implementation of the CNN-MLP models and their variants.
+- `Model`: Includes the implementations of the different CNN-MLP models used in the project.
-- **Proposal**: Contains the project proposal and initial documentation.
+- `Proposal`: Contains the initial project proposal and planning documents.

+## Data
+The dataset used in this project consists of stock price data for the S&P 500 (SPX).
+The data is preprocessed to create sequences of stock prices for training the models.
+The data is split into training and test sets to evaluate the performance of the models.

+## Models
+This project implements and compares several versions of CNN-MLP models for stock prediction:

+1. **CNN-MLP with Adam Optimizer**
+2. **CNN-MLP with SGD Optimizer**
+3. **CNN-MLP with AlexNet Architecture**
+4. **CNN-MLP with ResNet (ResNet18) Architecture**

+Each model is implemented in PyTorch and includes custom dataset classes, data loaders, and training loops.

-## Methodology
+## Training and Evaluation

-The methodology for this project is detailed in the `Dissertation` section and includes the following key components:
+The models are trained using sequences of stock price data.
+The training process involves:

+- Data Loading and Preprocessing: Loading stock data, normalizing, and creating sequences.
+- Model Definition: Defining the architecture of CNN-MLP models.
+- Training: Training the models using the specified optimizers (Adam, SGD) and architectures (AlexNet, ResNet).
+- Evaluation: Evaluating the models using metrics such as RMSE, MAE, and R².

+### Training Process
-1. **Data Collection and Preprocessing**:
+1. **Data Preprocessing**: The data is normalized and sequences are created.
-   - Stock data from `XOM.csv` is loaded and preprocessed for use in the models.
-   - Preprocessing steps include normalization and sequence generation.

-2. **Model Architecture**:
-   - The primary model is a CNN-MLP hybrid optimized using Adam and SGD.
-   - Variants include replacing the CNN component with AlexNet and ResNet (ResNet18).
-   - Each model architecture is detailed with mathematical notation and descriptive text.

-3. **Training Procedure**:
-   - Models are trained on sequences of stock data with specific hyperparameters.
+2. **Model Training**: Models are trained using PyTorch with different optimizers and architectures.
-   - The training process includes loss calculation, backpropagation, and optimization.

-4. **Evaluation Metrics**:
-   - Models are evaluated using RMSE, MAE, and R² metrics.
+3. **Performance Metrics**: The performance is evaluated using RMSE, MAE, and R² scores.
-   - Performance metrics are computed on the test set, with results plotted for analysis.

-5. **Trading Strategy Simulation**:
+### Evaluation Metrics
+- **Root Mean Squared Error (RMSE)**
+- **Mean Absolute Error (MAE)**
+- **R-squared (R²)**

+### Trading Strategy Simulation
 - A trading strategy is simulated based on the model's predictions.
 - The final return and annualized return are calculated to assess the strategy's effectiveness.

-## Results
+## Experimental Results

-Experimental results are documented in the `Experimental Results` directory.
-Key findings include:
+The `Experimental Results` directory contains the results of the experiments conducted during the project.
+This includes plots of model performance, comparison of different models, and analysis of the results.
 - Comparison of different optimization techniques (Adam vs. SGD).
 - Performance analysis of models with AlexNet and ResNet architectures.
 - Visualization of prediction accuracy and error metrics.

 ## Dissertation

-The `Dissertation` directory contains the complete dissertation document, including:

-- Title page, abstract (in English and Chinese), and acknowledgements.
-- Table of contents, lists of tables, figures, and abbreviations.
-- Detailed sections on introduction, literature review, methodology, results, discussion, and conclusions.
-- References following the Harvard or APA referencing style.
-- Appendices with supplementary material.
+The dissertation document provides a detailed description of the research question, literature review, methodology, experimental setup, results, and conclusions.
+It follows the academic standards and formatting guidelines required by the university.

 ## Usage